Original Air Date: October 2, 2019

 After the match, Michael Nakazawa enters the ring to interview Riho in Japanese.
 Nyla Rose doesn’t let that happen.
 Rose shoves Riho before powerbombing Nakazawa.
 Rose grabs Riho on the apron of the ring, but before she can do anything Kenny Omega runs out and stops her.
 Rose and Omega shove each other, but Rose decides to leave the ring area instead of getting into another fight.
 Omega checks on Riho as the show goes to a commercial break.

-The Young Bucks & Kenny Omega vs Sanatana & Ortiz & Chris Jericho (AEW World Champ)
+The Young Bucks & Kenny Omega vs Santana & Ortiz & Chris Jericho (AEW World Champ)

 (referee: Rick Knox)